EinsteinXXL/Threema-Desktop-Client/README.md

 # Threema-Desktop-Client (Electron)
-This is an electron based Threema desktop client and was build with nativefier.
+This is an electron based  desktop client for Threema and was build with nativefier.
-I have added some features like minimize to tray, message notifications and sounds.
+I have added some features like minimize to tray, notifications and notification sounds.